openwdl/wdl/versions/1.0/SPEC.md

 }
 ```

-In this case, `x` should be considered an optional input to the task or workflow, but unlike optional inputs without defaults, the type can be `Int` rather than `Int?`.
+In this case, `x` retains its declared type `Int`, but the caller is not required to provide it.
 If an input is provided, that value should be used.
-If no input value for x is provided then the default expression is evaluated and used.
+If no input value for `x` is provided, then the default expression is evaluated and used.

-Note that to be considered an optional input, the default value must be provided within the `input` section.
+To allow the caller to omit an input, the default value must be provided within the `input` section.
 If the declaration is in the main body of the workflow it is considered an intermediate value and is not overridable.
 For example below, the `Int x` is an input whereas `Int y` is not.
 ```wdl
 workflow foo {
   input {